LogicAppUnit/TestingFramework/README.md

 - Replace non-HTTP triggers with HTTP triggers to enable automated testing of every workflow, irrespective of the trigger type.
 - Remove external service dependencies for built-in service provider connectors by replacing these actions with HTTP actions and a mock HTTP server that is managed by the framework.
 - Remove external service dependencies for managed API connectors by automatically re-configuring managed API connections to use a mock HTTP server that is managed by the framework.
-- Remove dependencies on invoked workflows by replacing the Invoke Workflow actions with HTTP actions and a mock HTTP server that is managed by the framework.
+- Remove dependencies on invoked workflows and called local functions by replacing the Invoke Workflow and Call Local Function actions with HTTP actions and a mock HTTP server that is managed by the framework.
 - Remove all retry policies to ensure that tests exercising failure scenarios do not take a long time to execute.
 - A fluent API to configure request matching and the creation of responses for the mock HTTP server.
 - Detailed test execution logging to help with workflow test authoring and debugging.